Rantanen for Status Report Feb 23 26

 Washington Capitals

 Charlie Lindgren was activated from injured reserve Monday.
 The goalie hasn't played since making 18 saves in a 4-3 shootout win at Detroit on Jan.
 29 because of a lower-body injury.
 He has been practicing with the Capitals since Feb.
-17 while Logan Thompson at the Olympics with Canada. … Goalie Garin Bjorklund was loaned to Hershey of the AHL.
+17 while Logan Thompson was at the Olympics with Canada. … Goalie Garin Bjorklund was loaned to Hershey of the AHL.

 St. Louis Blues

-Dylan Holloway will likely return when the Blues host the Kraken on Thursday (8 p.m.
+Dylan Holloway likely will return when the Blues host the Kraken on Thursday (8 p.m.
 ET; FDSNMW, KHN/Prime, KONG) in their first game after the Olympic break.
-The forward has missed 23 of 24 games with a right high ankle sprain sustained in practice Dec.
+The forward has missed 23 of 24 games because of a right high ankle sprain sustained during practice Dec.
 14. He returned for a 5-0 loss to the Edmonton Oilers on Jan.
 18 after missing 15 games but hasn't played the past eight and admitted he probably came back too soon.
 "I feel much better," Holloway said.
 "Obviously it's been tough being out.
 It [stinks].
 It's hard mentally, but I'm definitely feeling a lot better than I did before I tried to play the last time."
-Holloway has 17 points (eight goals, nine assists) in 34 games. … Robert Thomas practiced for the second time since getting a right leg procedure, which the Blues announced Jan.
+Holloway has 17 points (eight goals, nine assists) in 34 games. … Robert Thomas practiced for the second time since having a right leg procedure, which the Blues announced Jan.
 31, but the forward's status for Thursday is to be determined. … "I just talked to him at the end [of practice]," coach Jim Montgomery said.
 "Said he felt good.
 It's a good step, but it's not all the way there yet."